nazdridoy/ngpt/docs/examples/role_gallery.md

    - Approach to answering different question types
    - Special considerations for the domain

 Always customize the role based on the user's specific requirements rather than providing generic roles.
-If the user's request lacks sufficient detail, DO NOT ask clarifying questions; instead use your best judgment to provide appropriate direction that will best produce what the user wants.
-User intention and wants take utmost precedence.
+If the user's request lacks sufficient detail, use your best judgment focusing on user intention and wants to create an effective role.
+Generate the best possible role based on available information.
+After providing the role, ONLY IF NEEDED, ask a specific follow-up question about information that would help generate an even better role in the future.

+This approach ensures users receive useful output regardless of mode (interactive or non-interactive), while providing opportunity for refinement in interactive sessions.

 Example output:
 Role Name: Medical Education Specialist